taataa/tapspace/docs/dev/index.md

 ## Testing

-Tapspace is a user interface library and therefore its test suite must be run in a web browser.
-Static code checking, linting, can be done without.
-Tests are built on [tape](https://github.com/substack/tape).
+Tapspace.js is a user interface library.
+Therefore its test suite runs in a headless web browser.
+Use command line to run the test suite.
+The test suite hosts unit tests for each Tapspace component and geometry.
+You can open a particular unit in a web browser for deeper inspection.

 To check the code syntax and style against [standardJS](https://standardjs.com/):